 “It is used decoratively as marketing in a way that is meaningless....You can pay for Valmont Cellular DNA Complex (made from “specially treated salmon roe DNA”), but Vaseline works just as well as a moisturizer.”

 Sometimes anti-aging brands use authority figures to hike up the price tag on their products.
 However, scammier brands attempt to “wow” shoppers with bar graphs, diagrams, and mentions of scientific studies that don’t prove a thing—all with the hope that you’ll think it’s too much of a hassle to look further.

 Goldacre’s efforts to educate consumers about how often brands attempt to bamboozle you into buying is admirable.
 Especially considering how easy it is to create totally fake clinical proof to support just about any product claim.

-In our article, 4 Steps for Identifying Fake Science, we follow one journalist’s first-hand account of how easy it is to create a fake clinical study—and how quickly the falsified information spreads.
+In our article, How to Tell the Difference Between Legit and Fake Clinical Studies, we follow one journalist’s first-hand account of how easy it is to create a fake clinical study—and how quickly the falsified information spreads.

 While weeding out fake data can prove difficult, know that there are several steps you can take to identify a less-than-honest clinical study.
 Just ask yourself:

 Who funded the study?
 If it was the same company who’s selling the anti-aging product, chances are there’s some conflict of interest that affected the results.